-There are a number of different ways to earn a living as a designer or developer.
+There are a number of different ways to make money as a designer or developer.
 Of course, you could work as an employee for a design studio, you could work as an in-house designer for a company, you could freelance, or you could start your own studio or agency.

-In most cases you’ll be putting in the majority of the work upfront, and then you’ll (hopefully) be able to continue to make money from that work well into the future.
+In most cases, you’ll be putting in the majority of the work upfront, and then you’ll (hopefully) be able to continue to make money from that work well into the future.
 And you may be able to make money repeatedly for the same work, which is where the recurring aspect comes into play.

 Why Recurring/Passive Income is Great for Designers

 Well, these options do require some work, but there are still plenty of benefits of these types of personal projects.

-Reduces Your Dependency on Clients
+Reduce Your Dependency on Clients

-Some designers choose to pursue streams of passive income to provide some extra stability for times when client work may be slow, and others choose to work towards getting away from client work altogether.
+Some graphic designers choose to pursue streams of passive income to provide extra stability for times when client work may be slow, and others choose to work towards getting away from client work altogether.

-It Works Well as a Supplement to Client Work
+Ideal as a Supplement to Client Work

-You may make half of your income working on client projects, and the other half could come from things like stock graphic sales and freelance blogging.
-Earning a living strictly from client work is a real challenge for many freelancers because there is so much competition out there, but earning a living from a combination of several different sources makes it a lot more achievable.
+You may make half of your income working on client projects, and the other half could come from things like stock graphic sales and blogging.
+Earning a living strictly from client work is a real challenge for many freelancers because there’s so much competition out there, but earning a living from a combination of several different sources makes it a lot more achievable.